 By an interlacing theorem for singular values \cite[Corollary 7.3.6]{zbMATH06125590},

 Together with \Cref{eq:bound_svd_T} and \eqref{eq:r_from_g}, this provides a new proof for \eqref{eq:IM-GMRES-easy}.

 \begin{remark}[Comparison with {\cite[Theorem 3.19]{pestana_nonstandard_2011}}] The previous result reminds us of a result by Pestana \cite[Theorem 3.19]{pestana_nonstandard_2011}.
-There, two nested bases for the Krylov subspace $\kry_k(A,b)$ at iteration $k$ are denoted by $V_k^I$ and $V_k^M$ where the first is $I$-orthonormal and the second is $M$-orthonormal.
-Letting $R_k$ be the non-singular upper triangular matrix, such that $V_k^I = V_k^M R_k$, the authors prove that
+There, two nested bases for the Krylov subspace $\kry_k(A,b)$ at iteration $k$ are denoted by $V_k^I$ and $V_k^M$, where the first is $I$-orthonormal and the second is $M$-orthonormal.
+Letting $R_k$ be the non-singular upper triangular matrix, such that $V_k^I = V_k^M R_k$, the author proves that

 A significant difference between both bounds is that $R_m$ links two Krylov bases while our $\widehat{T}$ links two Krylov residual bases.
-A consequence is that the quantities in the bound by \cite{pestana_nonstandard_2011} can be computed at the considered iteration whereas our bound looks ahead. \end{remark}
+A consequence is that the quantities in the bound in \cite{pestana_nonstandard_2011} can be computed at the considered iteration whereas our bound looks ahead. \end{remark}